StefanJum/docs-1/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Patching-the-Application.md

    LIBIPERF3_PATCHDIR = $(LIBIPERF3_BASE)/patches
    ```

-This concludes the necessary steps to port an application to Unikraft "from first principles".
+This concludes the necessary steps to port an application to Unikraft `from first principles`.